-Standards for Household Sewage Treatment [KRS 211.350 through KRS 211.380]: These regulations, administered by the Cabinet for Human Resources, set minimum standards for household sewage treatment systems.
+Standards for Household Sewage Treatment [KRS 211.350 through KRS 211.380]: These regulations, administered by the Cabinet for Health and Family Services, set minimum standards for household sewage treatment systems.

-On-Site Sewage System Construction Requirements [902 KAR 10:081 and 902 KAR 10:085]
+On-Site Sewage System Construction Requirements [902 KAR 10:081] and 10:085] These regulations, administered by the Cabinet for Health and Family Services, cover the approval of sewage disposal systems and site approval procedures.

-On-Site Sewage System Permit Issuance Requirements [902 KAR 10:110]
+On-Site Sewage System Permit Issuance Requirements [902 KAR 10:110] This regulation sets standards for issuance of permits to install or alter on-site sewage disposal systems to certified installers and homeowners under specific provisions.

-On-Site Sewage System Installer Certification Requirements [902 KAR 10:145]: The regulations in 902 KAR are administered by the Cabinet for Human Resources.
+On-Site Sewage System Installer Certification Requirements [902 KAR 10:140]: This regulation is administered by the Cabinet for Health and Family Services.
+It contains the requirements for certification as an on-site sewage system installer.

-On-Site Sewage System Plumbing Permit Issuance Requirements [KRS 211.370]: These regulations are administered by local Boards of Health.
+On-Site Sewage System Plumbing Permit Issuance Requirements [KRS 211.370]: This regulation allows the local boards of health to issue permits for on-site sewage treatment.